 Polly's practice celebrates the natural environment, engaging with and using natural matter to create her work.
 Honouring our world, she aims to cut out all synthetic and man-made pigments from her practice, decreasing her involvement in the carbon footprint of manufacturing paints, etc.

-She mixes her own colours with pigments she has collected from around the UK, and slowly but surely, her pigment collection is growing.
+She mixes her own colours from pigments she has collected around the world - although with a particular interest in her locality, Britain - and slowly but surely, her pigment collection is growing.
 She also uses plant and organic matter to produce water-based inks, and experiments with various additives to create a range of shades from single colours.

 Grinding various hard and soft organic matter for the pigment:

 The oldest and most common black pigments are Ash Black, Lamp Black, and Bone Black.

 Bone Black: cooked and ground bone.
 Bone pigments can range from white to grey to black, depending on if they have been oxidised or not – this can be controlled by being tightly sealed in a container.
 The following image shows two shades of grey produced from bones cooked together:

 Mullering pigments into glaze for various decorative painting techniques.

 Polly used the black Jurassic Coast, Dorset, pigment in her trompe l'oeil rocks, representing the geology of the High Tatras in Slovakia.

 When making inks, Polly will reduce the plant-based material in water and add various substances to bring out the natural colour even more.